SalesforceCommerceCloud/commerce-sdk/packages/generator/README.md

 ## Caching

 The SDK currently supports two types of caches - In-memory and Redis.
 Both the implementations respect [standard cache headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).
 If you would like to use another type of cache, you can write your own implementation of the [CacheManager](../core/src/base/cacheManager.ts).
-You can refer to this [default cache manager](../core/src/base/cacheManagerKeyv.ts) when trying to design your own implementation.
+You can refer to this [default cache manager](../core/src/base/cacheManagerKeyv.ts) when designing your implementation.

 ### Cache storage adapter